mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 At this point, you are ready to create the connection for ServiceNow Knowledge.
 You can click on the "Create" button and the Microsoft Graph connector starts indexing page from your Confluence account.

-For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency etc., We set defaults based on what works best with Confluence data.
+For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency, etc., We set defaults based on what works best with Confluence data.
 The default values are as follows:

 |**Users** |&nbsp;|
 |----|---|